Why Do GIFs Export Larger Than The Original Video File?

 How can I make them smaller?

 As of right now, you're not able to adjust the frame rate of GIF files on Kapwing.
 The best way to reduce the size of your GIF file is to reduce the size of the image.
-You can do this by inputing a custom size in the right sidebar:
+You can do this by inputing a custom Canvas size located in the canvas setting menu.

-We also have a compression feature on the export settings after you click the "Export GIF" button.
+You can also adjust the compression level within the export settings menu that appears after selecting "Export GIF" button.
 The compression level feature allows you to adjust the file size without changing resolution by dragging the slider to be smaller in size or to have export in better quality.

 How long can a GIF be?